arya0004/Odoo_hackathon_WZ/README.md

 git commit -m "Added new feature"

-Push to your branch and open a Pull Request 🎉
+Push to your branch

+Open a Pull Request 🎉

-👨‍💻 Team WorkZen
+**👨‍💻 Team WorkZen**

-Name	Role	Responsibilities
-Jineshwari Bagul	Team Lead / Frontend	UI Design, Integrations, User Flows Member 2	Backend Developer	Payroll Logic, APIs
-Member 3	Database Admin	Schema Design, Query Optimization Member 4	UI & Documentation	Branding, Presentation
+Jineshwari Bagul
+Nirwani Adhau
+Arya Manve
+Aashana Sonarkar

-🎯 Project Vision
+**🎯 Project Vision**

-To deliver a clean, efficient, and automated HRMS that eliminates manual HR workflows — empowering teams to focus on people, not paperwork.
+To build a clean, efficient, and automated HRMS that eliminates manual HR workflows — empowering HR teams to focus on people, not paperwork.

 💡 Acknowledgements

 Inspired by the Odoo Ecosystem

 Thanks to all Hackathon Mentors and Open-Source Contributors

-🌱 Built with precision, performance, and passion by Team WorkZen